lars-t-hansen/moz-sandbox/swat/FUTURE.md

 // -*- fill-column: 80 -*-

+- boxes
+   - (box v) takes any v other than void and returns a Box, which is a built-in opaque type
+   - (typecase b ((id typename) expr ...) ... (else ...)) takes a box b and type tests it
+   - for eg Scheme lists we'd have (List Box)
+   - one can use is and as on boxes
+   - boxes are like anyref but for all kinds of values

 // Tuples and values

 We should unify tuples and multiple-values.
 We can then have list of tuples,